CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Our programming has also helped being the driving force behind the success at Showtime where new seasons of Homeland and Billions helped drive strong double-digit growth in OTT subs during the quarter.
 And quality programming is leading to more and more deals overseas, as well.

 Where we used to license individual Showtime titles, we are now able to license the entire Showtime brand.
-Just yesterday, we announced a deal with (15:56) in France meaning that our Showtime portfolio will now be available across all of Western Europe.
+Just yesterday, we announced a deal with CANAL+ in France, meaning that our Showtime portfolio will now be available across all of Western Europe.
 We are just a few short weeks away from the long-awaited return of Twin Peaks, which is also in high demand around the world having just been licensed in several key global markets.

-So just as we did with Star Trek: Discovery, we're monetizing our content in the international marketplace even before we launch it here in the U.S. Twin Peaks will join a roster of original series that many consider to be the best there is in premium cable including Homeland, Billions, Ray Donovan, Masters of Sex, The Affair and Shameless.
-And in addition to Twin Peaks next month, we'll also premier the debut of our newest comedy, I'm Dying Up Here, which is executive produced by Jim Carrey.
+So just as we did with Star Trek: Discovery, we're monetizing our content in the international marketplace even before we launch it here in the U.S. Twin Peaks will join a roster of original series that many consider to be the best there is in premium cable, including Homeland, Billions, Ray Donovan, Masters of Sex, The Affair, and Shameless.
+And in addition to Twin Peaks next month, we'll also premiere the debut of our newest comedy, I'm Dying Up Here, which is executive produced by Jim Carrey.

-So, we continue to refill the programming pipeline at Showtime quarter-after-quarter.
+So we continue to refill the programming pipeline at Showtime quarter-after-quarter.
 Premium content is also the driving force behind our great results in Publishing, where Simon & Schuster turned in a terrific quarter primarily driven by strong print sales, and there's more to come including new titles from big names like Kevin Hart, Joy Mangano, Tucker Carlson, John Kerry and the incomparable Stephen King.

-Turning to Local.
-TV station sales for the NCAA championship game were up 40% from the last time we had the game on CBS two years ago.
+Turning to Local, TV station sales for the NCAA championship game were up 40% from the last time we had the game on CBS two years ago.
 And, of course, strong and steady growth in retrans along with the changing FCC ownership rules are making our local TV stations more valuable all the time.
 So across our company, we are reaping the benefits of our strategy, which is to create the content that audiences want and give it to them in all the ways as they want it.

 Last year at our Investor Day, we laid out our long-term strategy in more detail.
 We outlined four key pillars of growth that would lead our company to success through 2020 and beyond.
 These pillars include retrans and reverse comp, over-the-top services, international content sales, and a fourth pillar which is in two parts, skinny bundle and the monetization of delayed viewing.